Uranium and Depleted Uranium

 Sources of uranium

 Uranium is widespread in many rocks, and even in seawater.
 However, like other metals, it is seldom sufficiently concentrated to be economically recoverable.
 Where it is, we speak of an orebody.
 Uranium is fairly soluble and uranium oxide precipitates from uranium-bearing groundwaters when they enter a reducing environment.
-It can be mobilised (re-dissolved) in situ from such placer deposits by oxygenated leach solution.
+It can be mobilized (re-dissolved) in situ from such placer deposits by oxygenated leach solution.

 In defining what is ore, assumptions are made about the cost of mining and the market price of the metal.
 Known uranium resources are therefore calculated as tonnes recoverable up to a certain cost.